pubky/pubky-knowledge-base/pubky-core/Incentives.md

 ## Pubky Incentives

+This note is indicative and creative.
+Nothing is planned concretely for Pubky incentives.
 For the Pubky ecosystem to function at scale, it relies on incentives that encourage participation and uphold the user experience:

 - Data storage fees pay stores for availability and throughput.